 Do schedule – Schedule your messages for those big events; Black Friday, Christmas Sales, Valentine’s Day.

-Do segment – Segment your data into different categories, meaning you can send a more targeted message.
+– Segment your data into different categories, meaning you can send a more targeted message.

 Do include call to action – Include a call to action, be that you want the customer to call you, go to a website or pop into your store.